ergoplatform/ergodocs/docs/dev/protocol/transactions.md

 - `One or more` **Input boxes**
     -  This is the source of your funds for the transaction.
     -  These boxes must already exist and will be destroyed by the transaction.
-    -  The guard script in each of these boxes will be evaluated and must return `true` for the transaction to be considered valid.
+    -  The guard script in each box will be evaluated and must return `true` for the transaction to be considered valid.
 - `One or more` **Output boxes**
     -  This is your destination of funds.
     -  These boxes will be created.